-The linguistic structure of feedback loop analysis (mathematics of integration used in control theory) provides increasing objectivity through refutability.
+The linguistic structure of feedback loop analysis (mathematics of integration used in control theory) provides increasing objectivity.
 System dynamics has a strict syntax and structure.
-All models must be have the property of closure containing at least one feedback loop.
-The model closure test requires that "starting from any point in the influence diagram it must be possible to return to that point by following the influence lines, in the direction of causation, in such a way as not to cross one's track (Coyle, 1978).
-"Closing the loop" can only be accomplished in a temporal setting with an explicit delay intervening between initial action and the resulting feedback (Roberts, 1981, p.
-7).
+All models must have the property of closure containing at least one feedback loop.
+The model closure test requires that "starting from any point in the influence diagram it must be possible to return to that point by following the influence lines, in the direction of causation, in such a way as not to cross one's track" (Coyle 1978).
+"Closing the loop" can only be accomplished in a temporal setting with an explicit delay intervening between initial action and the resulting feedback.
 The syntactic structure of the variables (sentence components) is determined uniquely by the type of each variable.

-Coyle outlines the relationships between the three variable types; rates, levels and auxiliaries (Coyle, p.
-523-28).
+System dynamics has three basic types of variables; rates, levels and auxiliaries.
 Level variables (an accumulation or integration over time) are stocks (nouns) that change as flows come into and go out of it.
 Rate variables are the flow, decision, action (verb) or behavior that changes over time as a function of the influence processes.
 Auxiliary variables are combinations of information inputs into concept (predicates) terms.
-Rates must be the preceding variable of a level.
+"Rates" must be the preceding variable of a 'level'.
 Auxiliary or rate variables may succeed levels.
-Other combinations are explained by Coyle, but the syntactic order must remain transactive (Subject-Verb-Object) around the closed loop.
-This focuses the attention on the general system reaction to general disturbances and on the dynamic path of a response rather than its end state (Meadows, pp. 227-28).
+Other combinations are possible, but the syntactic order must remain transactive (Subject-Verb-Object) around the closed loop.
+This focuses the attention on the general system reaction to general disturbances and on the dynamic path of a response rather than its end state (Meadows pp. 227-28).
 In Neale's terminology, system dynamics employs the linguistic structure of verb processes rather than "nouning" the hypothesis.
 The result is a "fair" translation of the natural language system into a symbolic language structure which is more concise and facilitates computer modeling of causal relations.